vectorgraphics/asymptote/INSTALL-VCPKG.md

-# Building Asymptote with VCPKG and CMake (Experimental)
+# Building Asymptote with VCPKG and CMake

 ## Dependency management